+1 Course description 4

+2 Methodology2.1Aims2.2Objectives 4 4 5

+3 Grading

+4 Lecture schedule

+Li ist of Tables

-1 Various parts of the course and their aims and objectives 5 2 Grading criteria; Additional points for the groups who build their force model for their final projects.
-6 3 Lecture schedule with specific dates for exercises, midterm, and final re- view dates.
-7
+Various parts of the course and their aims and objectives.
+Grading criteria; Additional points for the groups who build their force 5

+model for their final projects.
+6

+3 Lecture schedule with specific dates for exercises, midterm, and final re-